 Although it’s relatively expensive, it is 100% handmade, sewn with a certified Oeko-Tex Standard 100 percent cotton, which is known for its durability.

-Made to last, and while a bigger toddler-size might be needed as your baby gets older, chances are the Tula baby carrier will still be in good condition when you decide to have another baby, or give it away as a secondhand item.
+Made to last, and while a bigger toddler-size might be needed as your baby gets older, chances are the Tula baby carrier will still be in good condition when you decide to have another baby or give it away as a second hand item.
+You can also buy accessories to improve the function of this product.

 As a verdict, the price tag of the Tula Baby Carrier is justified.
 Not only because of its design and popularity, but also for its overall features regarding safety, ease of use, and comfort.